euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 - Key rotation schedule is applied every 90 days to KEKs
 	- Google stores up to 20 versions of the keys
 	- Re-encryption of data is required at least once every 5 years
-- **Optional ** Users can also choose to managed their own keys
+- **Optional** Users can also choose to managed their own keys
 	- Allows to set keys, rotation periods, keys expiration
 	- Keys are still stored in Google KMS
 	- Keys belong to a key ring and a key resides in a particular location (regional, multi-regional or global)
 	- KMS supports symmetric and asymmetric key types
 	- Keys should be assigned when creating resources and the service accounts should also be granted permissions to use the keys
--
+- With customer supplied keys Google does not store the keys, customer is then responsible for all key management and rotation.
+Data can be lost if the keys are lost as well
+	- And key must be specified each time a resource is started or created
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MTY5MDAxOCwtOTY2NDYzMjExLDUxMj
+eyJoaXN0b3J5IjpbLTQ5MzUxOTIyMCwtOTY2NDYzMjExLDUxMj
 MxNzcxLDE1NTk4OTQzMzUsNjUxNTU2Njc3XX0=
 -->